 Professionally, I am educated to Masters degree level (MA Oxon, Dip.M.
 LCH Dip.) and continue to further my education through personal and professional development courses and autonomous learning.
 I have an IIC (International Institute of Coaching) accredited Life Coaching Diploma and a particular interest in Transpersonal Coaching.

 We quickly realised that we needed to completely reassess how we were living and how we were “earning a living”.
 What we really wanted to do was change our focus and prioritise our family life together.
-We had begun our downshifting journey.
+We had set a conscious intention to change and had begun our journey.
 Having started to question the assumptions of compulsory mass schooling and finding many of them to be at odds with our personal values, we found ourselves questioning many other cultural beliefs and for us this was watershed time!
 Suddenly, it was almost as though we had too many choices.
 We knew we had to sell the house to stay afloat financially, but really we could now live anywhere, not being tied by schooling or work.

 We decided in the end to move to the West Country to be nearer close family members.
 We also decided to use the opportunity to buy a much less expensive house.
 This left us with the freedom to earn less money between us and gave us both the opportunity to choose work that enabled us to do what we really enjoyed.

 As with many couples, deciding to reassess our lives in an honest way meant facing some challenging relationship issues.
-A few years after our move to the West Country,we chose, quite amicably, to part company.
-I continued to downshift and our children are now quite grown up and are venturing into adulthood.
-Since remarrying in 2009, I now divide my time between my work, growing food, spending time with my partner, family and friends and helping out in our local Transition Town initiative, all of which I enjoy.
+A few years after our move to the West Country, we chose, amicably, to part company.
+With the children growing up and venturing into adulthood, I was able to devote more and more time to coaching and group facilitation.
+I have also learned permaculture, to grow food and continued to grow myself on every level (physical and emotional wellbeing, spiritual growth).
+Since remarrying in 2009, I now divide my time between my work, growing food, spending time with my partner, family and friends and playing an active part in the Heart and Soul group of one of our local Transition Town initiatives.

 Am I the right coach for you?
 Please feel free to contact me to arrange a no-obligation, exploratory telephone conversation.